 For more on all that St. Petersburg has to offer, explore the St. Petersburg Official City Guide.

+Please note, a FREE E-Visa to Saint Petersburg is available for 53 countries.
 According to the Presidential Decree No. 347 of July 18, 2019, after October 1, 2019 foreigners will be allowed to take advantage of the simplified visa procedure and obtain their visas free of charge if they intend to visit St. Petersburg or the Leningrad Region and stay in the country for eight days or less.
+All EU countries except the United Kingdom are included on the list.
+The full list of applicable countries can be found here.

 15 Rue Tiquetonne, 75002 Paris,